-Gene therapy is the process of either replacing a defective gene or altering its underlying genetic composition to express correctly.
-Genetic disorders are the result of manipulation of the genome through induced mutation.
-For more information on genetic therapy click here For more information on the genetic therapy, click here
+Gene therapy is the process of either replacing a defective gene or reconstructing the wrongly expressed sequence.
+Genetic disorders are are the consequence of the manipulation of the genome by induced mutation or any other means. read here for more information on the genetic therapy.

-Molecular diagnostics is the use of genetics to detect and manage some illnesses.
+Molecular diagnostics is the use of the principles of genetics in the field medical diagnosis to identify the diseases at an early stage.
 It is a collection of techniques used to analyze biological markers in the genome and proteome.
-Molecular diagnostics help in analyzing the specifics of the patient during the state of illness such as infectious diseases, tumours, disorders of coagulation, and pharmacogenomics.
-Some of the diagnostic techniques used in the molecular diagnostics are explained below.
+2 of the most commonly used diagnostic techniques in the molecular diagnostics are explained below.

 i) Polymerase Chain Reaction (PCR)

 The use of Polymerase Chain Reaction (PCR) is vital in detecting many illnesses at the molecular level itself.
 The early diagnosis aid in the appropriate treatment of the condition before it could get complicated.
 The underlying technology in the PCR involves amplification of pathogen’s nucleic acid that helps to trace the type and nature of pathology at an early stage of incubation period.
 This in turn helps doctors to treat the disease at an early stage.
 The early detection of cancer cells and ELISA test used in the detection of HIV are the 2 best exampels of PCR .